Oaktree and Blackstone in battle for Australia's Crown

-SYDNEY (Reuters) -Oaktree Capital Group has proposed funding a A$3 billion ($2.3 billion) buyback by Australia’s Crown Resorts Ltd of its founder’s stake, setting up a clash with rival Blackstone Group for the troubled casino firm’s future.
+Oaktree Capital Group (OAK_pa.N) has proposed funding a A$3 billion ($2.3 billion) buyback by Australia's Crown Resorts Ltd (CWN.AX) of its founder's stake, setting up a clash with rival Blackstone Group (BX.N) for the troubled casino firm's future.

 Private equity giant Oaktree's offer of a "structured instrument" to help Crown buy back James Packer's 37% stake comes just a month after Blackstone lobbed an A$8 billion full takeover offer.